 Coronavirus (COVID-19) Preparedness Information

 Our hospital is committed to providing the highest quality care and ensuring the safety of our patients, employees, providers, volunteers and visitors.
-We are continuing to monitor the evolving situation with the coronavirus (COVID-19) and are taking the necessary steps to ensure we are fully prepared to care for patients, in accordance with guidance from the Centers for Disease Control and Prevention (CDC) and in partnership with our local and state health departments.
+We are continuing to monitor the evolving situation with COVID-19 and are taking the necessary steps to ensure we are fully prepared to care for patients, in accordance with guidance from the Centers for Disease Control and Prevention (CDC) and in partnership with our local and state health departments.

 Below are a number of resources to help educate you and your family on COVID-19.
 Wyoming residents with questions about COVID-19 may send an email to wdh.covid19@wyo.gov.